Nottingham Forest F.C.: Evangelos Marinakis and Premier League return (2017–present)

 On 21 September 2021, Forest announced the appointment of Steve Cooper as the club's new head coach.
 Cooper inspired a turnaround in form, arriving with the club in last place yet having them in 7th at Christmas, and all the way up in 4th by the end of the season, qualifying Forest for the playoffs for the first time since the 2010–11 season.
 In the 2022 Championship play-off semi-final, Forest defeated Sheffield United on penalties to advance to the final against Huddersfield Town, who they beat 1–0 at Wembley Stadium, and were promoted to the Premier League for the first time since the 1998–99 season.
 Having entered the Premier League with a depleted squad after the promotion, in the leadup to the next season Forest signed 21 players for the first team squad.
 This was a British transfer record.
-The club record fee was also broken multiple times and the last such occasion in the transfer window was when Morgan Gibbs-White joined the club for £25 million with a potential to rise to £42 million subject to performance.
+The club record fee was also broken multiple times, and the last such occasion in the transfer window was when Morgan Gibbs-White joined the club for £25 million with a potential to rise to £42 million subject to performance.

+On 7 October 2022, after five straight defeats, the club announced Cooper had signed a new three-year contract.
+Results improved temporarily, but in early April, after another poor run beset with injuries, Marinakis was forced to again say he had confidence in the manager.
+“We have all been disappointed with recent performances, and it is very clear that a lot of hard work needs to be done to address this urgently.
+Results and performances must improve immediately", he said in a statement.

+On 11 April 2023, with the club in the relegation zone, sporting director Filippo Giraldi was sacked after six months in the job.

+On 20 May 2023, Nottingham Forest sealed their Premier League status for the following season with a 1–0 home victory over Arsenal, which also confirmed the title for Manchester City.
+Forest collected 11 points from their last six games.